euwbah/musescore-xen-tuner/README.md

 >
 > 🔴 **If you intended to use a custom key signature, declare a [key signature](#how-to-key-signatures) instead.**

-#### Entering accidentals directly using fingerings

-The next best way to enter accidentals is by entering fingerings containing the text-representation of accidentals.
-To use this feature, the tuning config should declare [text representations](#advanced-declaring-text-representations-of-accidentals) which matches specific strings of text and converts them into accidental symbols (which can either be SMuFL or text-based).

-When using this feature, it is recommended to map the default `Ctrl+F` shortcut to "Add fingering" instead of "Find / Go to".

-Select a note, hit `Ctrl+F`, then enter the [text representation](#advanced-declaring-text-representations-of-accidentals) of the accidental(s) you need on that note.
-You can press space or shift+space to apply fingerings on next/previous notes.

-Once fingerings are entered, hit `Alt+R` and the accidentals will render themselves.

-Read [how the plugin conceptualizes tunings & accidentals](#introduction) to make your own tuning configurations.

 ### [List of Supported Symbols](https://docs.google.com/spreadsheets/d/1kRBJNl-jdvD9BBgOMJQPcVOHjdXurx5UFWqsPf46Ffw/edit?usp=sharing)

 This is still a work in progress.
 Free for all to edit, and [in need of community contribution](#help-needed)!